ioccc-src/winner/faq.md

 depended on operation system and library features that where common back then but are different/missing today.

+Please see the other FAQs in this section as they might offer helpful hints, especially in cases were something else needs to be installed.

 Please see the [bugs.md](/bugs.md) file for details about known problems with IOCCC winners.
 In some cases you may be dealing with a problematic entry.
 In a few fun cases, the IOCCC does not compile by design!

 If you have a fix that makes a minimal impact to the entry, then please consider submitting that change in the form of a pull request.
 Please